debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 Let's look at the numbers in each column.
 Every column has a different range.
 For example, W can only have values between 0 and 24 (a team can win none or all of their matches).
 We can apply the same logic to L and D as well.
 However, there's no theoretical lower or upper limit to GF and GA.
 Broadly speaking, they are higher than W, L, or D in our data.
 Throwing columns with very different value ranges into a *variance-finder* algorithm like PCA confuses it, as it tries to over-value the columns with higher magnitudes.
 We'll be careful about this and scale the numbers in a way that we're only dealing with "how" they are distributed, and not their actual magnitudes.

 The league table now looks like the one below.
-A value near 0.000 means they were exactly average.
+A value near 0.000 means it is close to the league average.
 | Club | W | D | L | GF | GA |
 |:---|---:|---:|---:|---:|---:|
 | Bengaluru FC | 0.510 | -0.433 | -0.286 | 0.567 | -0.433 |